skip to main content

 • Mixed-use developments

-The Council offers commercial waste collection services for non-residential properties.
-To request commercial waste service please fill out the Commercial Waste and Recycling Services Application Form and email it to mail@georgesriver.nsw.gov.au.
+To request commercial waste service please fill out the Multi-Unit Development Waste Services Application Form and email it to mail@georgesriver.nsw.gov.au.
 The subject line should include the property address and “Commercial waste services application”.

 • New developments

-The Developer, Building Manager, Owner or Strata Manager is responsible for submitting a written request to Council to provide residential waste services after the construction of a new development is completed.
+The Building Manager, Owners Corporation or Strata Manager must request waste services after the construction of a new development is completed using the form below.

 Your feedback allows us to measure our customer's satisfaction with our website content.